Skip to Main Content

 Mixed methods Design that includes only a Level 1 Quantitative study

-Mixed methods is a research approach whereby researches collect and analyze both quantitative and qualitative data within the same study,
+Mixed methods is a research approach whereby researchers collect and analyze both quantitative and qualitative data within the same study,

 LEVEL 2